albiony/StacsHack-4/README.md

 module name = emissions.py
 calculateEmissions(trip)
   trip: dictionary, containing the following:
-    distance: float, distance in miles, used with non-flights
+    distance: int, distance in meters, used with non-flights
     passengers: int, number of passengers
     time: int, time in minutes, used with flights
     vehicle: string, the vehicle used: